Undercover Mode Asked a Question Nobody Wants to Answer

 The AI used to build claw-code (Codex, now called o3) almost certainly saw some version of Claude Code in its training data.
 The human rebuilder may never have looked at Claude Code — but the tool they used might have.
 The person had no contact.
 The tool did.

-It’s a bit like saying “I wrote this screenplay completely independently, never saw the original film” — but the screenwriting consultant you hired watched it five times opening weekend.
-You had no contact.
-The person you hired did.
-Does that count as contact?
+It’s a bit like a director claiming “I wrote this screenplay completely independently, never saw the original film” — but the screenwriting consultant they hired watched it five times opening weekend.
+The director had no contact.
+The consultant did.
+Does “independent” still mean independent?

 Does that count as contact under copyright law?
 This has never been tested in court.

-It’s that “do you really want to open this box” feeling — because the answers inside aren’t comfortable for you either.
+It’s that “do you really want to open this box” feeling — because the answers inside aren’t comfortable for anyone.
 Legal reality runs slower than technical reality, and this time it didn’t even make it to the starting line. (╯°□°)╯

 There’s a second layer: if all this AI-generated code has no attribution, who owns it?
 Current law in most jurisdictions says AI can’t hold copyright, but it doesn’t clearly say what the legal status is of unattributed AI-generated code.